Top 12 Reasons Your Car Won’t Start, but the Battery Is Still Good

 You can also try pushing the clutch pedal down if you have a manual transmission.

-If the car still starts even though it's in drive gear, it might be because the neutral safety switch is defective.
+If the car doesn't start in drive gear, the neutral safety switch may be defective.

 Having a faulty switch can be very dangerous.
 If you need professional help, contact an auto repair shop right away.